haondt/charon/README.md

   password: my-restic-password # password for repository
   create: false # optional, whether or not charon should create the repository if it doesn't exist. default is true
   max_snapshots: 3 # optional, prune old snapshots to keep this amount or fewer snapshots in the repository
+  unlock: false # optional, if true then runs `restic unlock` before the backup
+  unlock_all: false # optional, if true then runs `restic unlock --remove-all` before the backup
   backend: # configuration for the restic backend
     type: local # determines how to interpret the backend config
 ```